Subhajit267/GrainEye-Client-App/README.md

-# 🌊 GrainEye
+# 🌊 GrainEye Ver: 1.03
 *A Sand Grain Analyzer & Beach Sand Grain Mapping Tool*

 ---

 ## 📖 Overview
   **GrainEye** is a sand grain analyzer and beach mapping tool designed for deployment on standalone computing devices like **Raspberry Pi**.
   The app enables users to capture and upload sand sample images, send them to a cloud-hosted deep learning model for analysis, and visualize results with geolocation tagging and CSV export.

 This project is being developed as part of the **Smart India Hackathon (SIH) 2025** submission.